 The proposed power station conversion and additional infrastructure have the greatest potential to visually impact on road users travelling along the Dassenberg Road (R307).
 This is due to the observer's short distance (and high frequency) experience of the power station infrastructure.
 The facility is highly unlikely to be visible from the Atlantis residential area, but its residents travelling along the R307 would be able to view this infrastructure as they commute to and from Cape Town and other areas on a daily basis.
 Existing infrastructure, associated with the OCGT power station, is already visible from this road (mitigating the potential future visual impact to some degree) but is set back from the road at a distance of approximately 300m.
-The additional infrastructure will be placed adjacent to this road at distances closer than 150m from observers travelling along this road.
+The additional infrastructure will be placed adjacent to this road at distances closer than 150m from observers travelling along this road, and the stacks associated with the CCGT units will be 30m higher than is currently the case.